bkrabach/recipe-executor/ai_context/generated/recipe_executor_code_files.md

     Fields:
-        path (Union[str, List[str]]): Path, comma-separated string, or list of paths to the file(s) to read (may be templated). artifact (str): Name to store the file contents in context. optional (bool): Whether to continue if a file is not found. merge_mode (str): How to handle multiple files' content.
+        path (Union[str, List[str]]): Path, comma-separated string, or list of paths to the file(s) to read (may be templated). contents_key (str): Name to store the file contents in context. optional (bool): Whether to continue if a file is not found. merge_mode (str): How to handle multiple files' content.
 Options:
             - "concat" (default): Concatenate all files with newlines between filenames + contents